Short-term rates end stable on Bank Negara operations

-Liquidity in the conventional system eased to RM38.62 billion from RM42.34 billion this morning while Islamic funds fell to RM29.89 billion from RM35.44 billion previously.
+Liquidity in the conventional system slipped to RM38.49 billion from RM43.90 billion this morning while Islamic funds fell to RM27.39 billion from RM34.44 billion previously.

-The central bank had earlier called for two conventional money market tenders, a reverse repo tender as well as three Qard tenders.
+The central bank had earlier called for three conventional money market tenders as well as three Qard tenders.

-At 4 pm, it called for an RM38.6 billion conventional money market tender and an RM29.9 billion Murabahah money market tender, both for three-day money.
+At 4 pm, it called for an RM38.50 billion conventional money market tender and an RM27.40 billion Murabahah money market tender, both for one-day money.

 The average Islamic overnight rate stood at 1.72 per cent while the one-, two- and three-week rates stood at 1.78 per cent, 1.82 per cent and 1.85 per cent, respectively. — Bernama